Sensitivity analysis under the $f$-sensitivity models: a distributional robustness perspective: Acknowledgement

 In particular, the conditions on $f$ hold for a large variety of functions; concrete examples include KL divergence, where $f(x) = x\log x$ and $f^*(x) = e^{x-1}$, as well as $\chi^2$-divergence, where $f(x)=(x-1)^2$ and $f^*(x) = \frac{1}{4}((x+2)_+^2-1)$, etc.

-In the following, we assume throughout that the conditions of Proposition~\ref{prop:positive_alpha} hold, hence there exists some $\epsilon>0$ such that $\alpha^*(x)>\epsilon$ for $\PP_{X\given T=1}$-almost all $x$ by the compactness of $\cX$.
-An important implication is that, as $\alpha^*(x)$ lies in the interior of $[0,\infty)$, the gradient of the risk function is typically mean-zero at $(\alpha^*(x),\eta^*(x))$; this would play an important role in our inferential guarantees.
+In the following, we assume throughout that the conditions of Proposition~\ref{prop:positive_alpha} hold, hence by the compactness of $\cX$, there exists some $\epsilon>0$ such that $\alpha^*(x)>\epsilon$ for $\PP_{X\given T=1}$-almost all $x$ .
+An important implication is that, as $\alpha^*(x)$ lies in the interior of $[0,\infty)$, the gradient of the risk function is typically mean-zero at $(\alpha^*(x),\eta^*(x))$; this would play an important role in achieving root-$n$ statistical inference.